COVID-19 Novel Coronavirus — Information and Updates for Somersworth

 Jules Bisson Park

-For families who participate in the End 68 Hours of Hunger, food will be available for pick-up on Tuesdays and Fridays between 3:30pm-5:30pm at their food storage facility in downtown Somersworth (1 Market Street– Yellow Building on corner before large hill) until school is back in session.
+Additional food support info: End 68 Hours of Hunger, downtown Somersworth (1 Market Street– Yellow Building on corner before large hill)

 *Many* workers affected by COVID-19 are eligible to immediately receive unemployment payments.
 Watch the full press conference for more details: https://www.facebook.com/councilorparadis/posts/149016076571145 — notably, self-employed individuals, people needing to stay home to care for household members who are either sick or are home due to school/daycare closures are all eligible to apply.